 Education resume formatting is an essential aspect of gaining a teacher interview.
-How your teacher resume looks, sounds, and comes across, will determine whether or not you advance to the next round of the job application process.
+How your teacher resume looks, sounds, and comes across, will determine whether you advance to the next round of the job application process.
 If your resume or CV is cluttered, unappealing to the eye, or incomprehensible, you will surely get tossed in the “No” pile, regardless of your qualifications.

 Below you will discover five proven tips to grab the reader’s eye and attention and land an education interview.
-At this stage, you will need to brush up your interview skills by reading these education job interview tips to land a job offer quickly.
+At this stage, you will need to brush up on your interview skills by reading these education job interview tips to land a job offer quickly.

 1. White Space

-Use of white space is key in education resume formatting.
+The use of white space is key in education resume formatting.
 White space, also known as negative space, consists of margins, space between paragraphs and sections, and the other areas lacking text and markings.
 This technique allows for a better-organized document, which is easier to read and decipher and draws the reader’s eye to the appropriate areas.
 Integrate white space accordingly to help keep the reader on track and subconsciously direct him/her to important points in your document.